Vafaei branded 'disrespectful' against O'Sullivan

 Breaks of 78, 65, 51, 78 and 102 - his 200th century break at the Crucible - did the damage for the 47-year-old, who is gunning to make history this season as he tries to become the first player to win eight world titles in the modern era.

-Allen on brink and Brecel ahead
+Brecel into quarters and Allen on brink

-Northern Ireland's Mark Allen needs just one frame for victory having opened up a dominant 12-4 lead over England's Stuart Bingham after the second session of their second-round match.
+Belgium's Luca Brecel booked his place in the quarter-finals with a battling 13-11 victory over Mark Williams, the three-time world champion.

-Belgium's Luca Brecel holds a two-frame advantage at 9-7 up over Mark Williams, the three-time world champion.
+Breaks of 113, 100, 66, 80 and 51 saw Brecel dominate the penultimate session to lead 9-7, although he missed an excellent chance to lead 10-6 after faltering on a break in the final frame of the afternoon.

-Breaks of 113, 100, 66, 80 and 51 saw Brecel dominate the penultimate session, although he missed an excellent chance to lead 10-6 after faltering on a break in the final frame of the afternoon.
+Welshman Williams compiled an 81 break to keep his hopes of progressing alive and had other breaks of 67, 54 and 53.

-Welshman Williams compiled an 81 break to keep his hopes of progressing alive.
+But Brecel added runs of 71, 84, 67 and 117 - his fourth century of the match - to edge over the winning line.

-Compatriot Jak Jones is locked at 4-4 with former world champion Neil Robertson.
+Meanwhile, Northern Ireland's Mark Allen needs just one frame for victory tomorrow having opened up a dominant 12-4 lead over England's Stuart Bingham after the second session of their second-round match.

 Sign up to My Sport to follow snooker news on the BBC app.